LauBaena/LauBaena/README.md

 <h1 align="center">Hi everyone, I'm Laura!</h1>
 <h3 align="center">A passionate front and backend developer from Barcelona.</h3>

-- 🌱 I’m currently finishing my **Certificate of Higher Education** in web application development
+- 🌱 I just finished my **Certificate of Higher Education** in Web Application Development and I am enthusiastic about launching my professional career, contributing to new projects, and continuing to learn and expand my skills and expertise.

 - 💬 Ask me about **my projects!**